vinzekatze/bashmator/README.md

-# Bashmator - script manager / one-liner manager
+# Bashmator - script/one-liner manager
 > One Tool to rule them all, One Tool to find them,
 > One Tool to log them all, and in the CLI bind them ...